Introducing

-The new museum campus will allow many to find a place to learn and engage.
-Our collections, cultural belongings and archives will find a safe, new home here for future generations to experience.
+Our collections, cultural belongings, and archives will find a safe, new home here for future generations to experience.

 Tomaquag museum director receives National Medal for museum science from Michele Obama